 Applied Practice Experience (APEx)

-MPH students complete an Applied Practice Experience (APEx) which is similar to an internship to apply classroom learning, develop practical skills, and demonstrate public health competency attainment.
+Public health students complete an APEx which is similar to an internship to apply classroom learning, develop practical skills, and demonstrate public health competency attainment.

-The APEx contributes an important professional preparation dimension to the MPH program.
-MPH candidates have the opportunity to actively integrate theory and concepts with practical experience in a variety of locations and settings.
+The APEx contributes an important professional preparation dimension to public health programs.
+Students can actively integrate theory and concepts with practical experience in a variety of locations and settings.

 Faculty are dedicated to public health outreach and strongly believe in the value of experiential-based graduate education.
 Through the individualized APEx, students benefit by developing their skills and competencies outside the classroom setting; and the precepting agencies receive the benefits of the students’ enthusiasm, knowledge, and expanding skills.